 dynamike/snowflake-mcp-server Python stdio

-isaacwasserman/mcp-snowflake-server (180 stars, Python, GPL-3.0, v0.4.0) takes a more traditional approach: query execution (SELECT, INSERT, UPDATE, DELETE), table creation, database/schema/table listing, table description, and a data insight management system via a memo resource.
+isaacwasserman/mcp-snowflake-server (180 stars, Python, GPL-3.0, v0.4.0) takes a more traditional approach: 8 toolsread_query, write_query, create_table, list_databases, list_schemas, list_tables, describe_table, and append_insight.
 Write operations toggled via --allow-write flag.
 TOML configuration for multiple connections.
 Exclusion patterns for filtering databases/schemas/tables.
 Higher community adoption than most unofficial servers — 180 stars is significant.
+Note: the repository has been inactive since October 2025.

 Databricks